cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 You can develop the code by following this tutorial step-by-step, or by downloading the [cics-java-liberty-springboot-jdbc](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc) example in GitHub.

 If you are following step-by-step, generate and download a Spring Boot web application using the Spring initializr website tool.
-For further details on how to do this, and how to deploy bundles to CICS, see this tutorial - [spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle](https://developer.ibm.com/technologies/java/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle).
+For further details on how to do this, and how to deploy bundles to CICS, see this tutorial [Spring Boot Java applications for CICS, Part 1: JCICS, Gradle, and Maven](https://developer.ibm.com/technologies/java/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle).
 We use Eclipse as our preferred IDE.

 Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.